marencc/intSiteCaller_update/README.md

 After creating the directory structure, the following command is issued from within the primary analysis directory:

-`bsub -n1 -q normal -J "BushmanKickoff_analysis" -o logs/kickoffOutput.txt Rscript PMACS_kickoff.R`
+`bsub -n1 -q normal -J "BushmanKickoff_analysis" -o logs/kickoffOutput.txt Rscript PMACS_kickoff.R --codeDir=../..`

+Note that the `--codeDir` flag is currently set to `../..` - this allows for proper processing of the intSiteValidation test case included in this repository.
+In practice, this can be set to any filepath on the PMACS system, or the default can be set in `PMACS_kickoff.R`.

 The rest of the processing is fully automated and shouldn't take more than 4 hours to process 1.5e7 raw reads.